 After a surprisingly hot start, the Warriors’ momentum has taken a minor hit.
 Well, they have lost their last two games to teams ranked eighth or below in their respective conference.
-Moreover, Steve Kerr took a bold decision of reducing Stephen Curry’s minutes during yesterday’s Nets encounter, which raised a lot of eyebrows.
-And it looks like problems are not over for the Bay Area team as Kerr’s latest update on Stephen Curry and Draymond Green’s health ahead of tomorrow’s Thunder game raises concerns.
+Moreover, Steve Kerr made a bold decision to reduce Stephen Curry’s minutes during yesterday’s Nets encounter, which raised a lot of eyebrows.
+And it looks like problems are not over for the Bay Area team as the HC’s latest update on Stephen Curry and Draymond Green’s health ahead of tomorrow’s Thunder game raises concerns.

 Making an appearance on the Willard & Dibs Show, the head coach said, “Steph and Draymond both sat out practice today with aches and pains, Steph with the knee stuff.”
-Yes, Steph has been dealing with a lingering knee injury this year, which has made him a regular entry in the injury report.
-And he is back on it as Kerr remarked, “We’ll keep him as questionable and we’ll see how he’s doing tomorrow.”
+Yes, Steph’s been dealing with a lingering knee injury this year, which made him a regular entry in the injury report.
+And he is back on it, as Kerr remarked, “We’ll keep him as questionable and we’ll see how he’s doing tomorrow.”

 ADVERTISEMENT